kategoss/my-first-webpage/README.md

 ## Support and contact details

 _Please contact Kate Goss or Eric Conner if you run into any issues or have questions, ideas or concerns.
-Feel free to make a contribution to the code.}_
+Feel free to make a contribution to the code._

 ## Technologies Used